Elbanby/Redirects-Reporter/README.md

  ```
    Make sure you only change the require https to http and not the
    variable name, if you chose to go for the quick fix.

+  3- Add Regex to determaine any possible domain.

 # Extra Modifications
 ## On the next version: